Many basic dog training classes encourage the use of treats in training.

 A spaniel has to be taught to sit to flushing game.
 This means that when a rabbit bolts or a pheasant flies up out of a bush in front of his nose, instead of following all his instincts and charging after it, the dog must sit back on his haunches and watch it fly or run away.

 This requires an enormous amount of self control as you can imagine, and the flushing animal is far more attractive than any reward you can dream up.

-This is extremely difficult to arrange in the presence of unpredictable wild animals.
+This is sometimes difficult to arrange in the presence of unpredictable wild animals.

 Myth: Training with force does not work

 This is a commonly used argument against forceful training, which simply reinforces the belief of those indulging in forceful training, that ‘cookie trainers’ talk rubbish.

 Of course training with force does work, many dogs are trained successfully to very high levels using varying degrees of force/compulsion, and without ever receiving a treat in their lives.

 Claiming that aversives do not work is so easily disproved that it is pointless.
 But just because they work, doesn’t mean that we should necessarily be using these methods on our Labradors.

 Instead we should be promoting the many advantages of training with rewards.